King’s Group Academies Gender Pay Gap Report

 68% |

-The table below shows our pay distribution for 2023, across all employees alongside historical distributions.
+The table below shows our pay distribution across all employees alongside historical distributions.
 These show that women continue to be the majority of upper quartile and upper middle earners and that this is broadly consistent with the proportion of women that we employ across the Trust.
+The distributions do also show an overall increase in the number of men employed at all levels.

 |